 - Corrections

-Part of the core curriculum is a criminal justice internship and a senior seminar.
+The core curriculum includes a criminal justice internship and a senior seminar.
 Park partners with local, state, and even federal criminal justice agencies to offer students meaningful real-world experiences.

 SUNY College of Technology at Canton

 Founded in 1906, SUNY Canton is part of the State University of New York system.
-SUNY Canton’s School of Health, Science and Criminal Justice offers a unique law enforcement degree.
-You can earn a bachelor of technology in criminal justice with a law enforcement leadership on campus or 100% online.
+SUNY Canton’s School of Health, Science, and Criminal Justice offers a unique law enforcement degree.
+You can earn a bachelor of technology in criminal justice with law enforcement leadership on campus or 100% online.

 SUNY Canton’s bachelor’s in law enforcement leadership is designed for students who either want to become police officers or current law enforcement professionals who want to earn a bachelor’s degree.
 This program blends both public service and business courses such as: